Algebraic models and arithmetic geometry of Teichm\"uller curves in genus two: Introduction

-Our main theorems identify the locus corresponding to $W_D$ in $X_D$ in the models above.
-For discriminants $D \not \equiv 1 \bmod 8$, the curve $W_D$ is irreducible with an explicit algebraic model given by the following theorem. \begin{thm} For fundamental discriminants $1 < D < 100$ with $D \not \equiv 1 \bmod 8$, the Weierstrass curve $W_D$ is birational to the curve $\wD(r,s) = 0$ where $\wD$ is the polynomial in Table \ref{tab:wDrs}. \end{thm} For discriminants $D \equiv 1 \bmod 8$, the curve $W_D = W_D^0 \sqcup W_D^1$ is a disjoint union of two irreducible components distinguished by a spin invariant \cite{mcmullen:spin}.
+\paragraph{Spin components of Weierstrass curves.} The curve $W_D$ is irreducible except when $D \equiv 1 \bmod 8$ in which case $W_D = W_D^0 \sqcup W_D^1$ is a disjoint union of two irreducible components distinguished by a spin invariant \cite{mcmullen:spin}.
 For such discriminants, the components of $W_D$ have Galois conjugate algebraic models defined over $\qq(\sqrt{D})$ \cite{bouwmoeller:nonarithmetic}.
-Our next theorem identifies explicit models of these curves. \begin{thm} For fundamental discriminants $1 < D < 100$ with $D \equiv 1 \bmod 8$, the curve $W_D^\epsilon$ is birational to the curve $\wD^\epsilon(r,s) = 0$ where $\wD^0$ is the polynomial in Table \ref{tab:wD0rs} and $\wD^1$ is the Galois conjugate of $\wD^0$. \end{thm} The first Weierstrass curve of positive genus is the curve $W_{44}$ of genus one.
-The birational model $w_{44}(r,s)=0$ of $W_{44}$ is depicted in Figure \ref{fig:BW44} along with the curve $b_{44}(r,s)=0$.
-Our proofs of Theorems \ref{thm:wDrs} and \ref{thm:wDers} will yield an explicit birational model of the universal curve over $W_D$ for fundamental discriminants $1 < D < 100$.
+Our next theorem distinguishes the components of reducible $W_D$ in the models given in Theorem \ref{thm:wDrs}. \begin{thm} For fundamental discriminants $1 < D < 100$ with $D \equiv 1 \bmod 8$, the curve $W_D^\epsilon$ is birational to the curve $\wD^\epsilon(r,s) = 0$ where $\wD^0$ is the polynomial in Table \ref{tab:wD0rs} and $\wD^1$ is the Galois conjugate of $\wD^0$. \end{thm}

 \paragraph{Rational, hyperelliptic and plane quartic models.} The polynomials $\wD$ listed in Table \ref{tab:wDrs} are complicated in part because they reflect how $W_D$ is embedded in $X_D$.
 The homeomorphism type of $W_D$ is determined in \cite{bainbridge:eulerchar,mcmullen:spin,mukamel:orbpts} and in Table \ref{tab:homeotype} we list the homeomorphism type of $W_D$ for the discriminants considered in this paper.
 For fundamental discriminants $D \leq 73$ with $D \neq 69$, the irreducible components of $W_D$ have genus at most three and algebraic models simpler than those given by Theorems \ref{thm:wDrs} and \ref{thm:wDers}.